 Article 4 directions are made when the character of an area of acknowledged importance would be threatened.
 They are most common in conservation areas.
 You will probably know if your property is affected by such a direction, but you can check with the local planning authority if you are not sure.

 NOTE: Houses created through permitted development rights to change use from shops, financial and professional services premises or agricultural buildings cannot use householder permitted development rights to improve, alter or extend homes: planning permission is required.
 You are advised to contact your local planning authority.

-The Town and Country Planning (General Permitted Development) Order 1995 is the principal order which has been subject to a number of subsequent amendments.
+The Town and Country Planning (General Permitted Development) (England) Order 2015 is the principal order.

 The Order sets out classes of development for which a grant of planning permission is automatically given, provided that no restrictive condition is attached or that the development is exempt from the permitted development rights.